White Paper

 7.1 Token Sale (IEO) Overview

-JOC tokens fall under the so-called "Type 1 crypto assets" defined in Article 2, Paragraph 14, Item 1 of Japan's revised Payment Services Act.
-The initial sale (IEO) of JOC tokens was conducted in Q4 2024, and after subsequent listings on multiple domestic and international exchanges, they are now globally distributed as of 2025.
+JOC COIN falls under the so-called "Type 1 crypto assets" defined in Article 2, Paragraph 14, Item 1 of Japan's revised Payment Services Act.
+The initial sale (IEO) of JOC COIN was conducted in December 2024, and after subsequent listings on multiple domestic and international exchanges, they are now globally distributed as of 2025.

 Token Sale (IEO Overview)